NeurAI-Lab/DSP/README.md

 ## Dataset Preprocessing

-- For DSSCD pretraining - included in the DSSCD--dataset--CMU.py/PCD.py
+- For DSP pretraining - included in the DSP--dataset--CMU.py/PCD.py
 - For finetuning and evaluation - Please follow the preprocessing method used by the official implementation of [{Dynamic Receptive Temporal Attention Network for Street Scene Change Detection paper}](https://github.com/Herrccc/DR-TANet)

 Dataset folder structure for VL-CMU-CD: